opencv

 9. Best Practices for Building Robust OpenCV Projects

-Code Optimization for Faster Processing
+code Optimization for Faster Processing

 Testing and Debugging OpenCV Applications